EndemicMedia/claudecoder/docs/readme/index.md

   </a>
 </div>

-Your support helps us maintain and improve ClaudeCoder.
+Your support helps us maintain and improve ClaudeCoderAction.
 Every contribution makes a difference!

 ## 💬 Community

-If you encounter any problems or have any questions about ClaudeCoder, please open an issue in the [GitHub repository](https://github.com/EndemicMedia/claudecoder/issues).
+If you encounter any problems or have any questions about ClaudeCoderAction, please open an issue in the [GitHub repository](https://github.com/EndemicMedia/claudecoder/issues).
 We're here to help!